 Southern hospitality, beautiful architecture and much more make Savannah stand out as a convention destination.

 • The Perry Lane Hotel, part of Marriott's Luxury Collection, debuted earlier this year.
-The 179-room property offers two bars, the Wayward and the rooftop Peregrin; an eatery, the Emporium Kitchen & Wine Markets, which serves Southern-influenced cuisine; and 8,900 square feet of indoor and outdoor event space, including a 3,000-square-foot ballroom.
+The 179-room property offers two bars, the Wayward and the rooftop Peregrin.
+Its eatery, the Emporium Kitchen & Wine Market, serves Southern-influenced cuisine.
+For groups, there are 7,500 square feet of indoor and outdoor event space, including a 3,000-square-foot ballroom.

 on the majestic Savannah River.

 • Bootleggers, rum runners and speakeasies are celebrated at the recently opened American Prohibition Museum, dedicated to America's dry spell that ran from 1920 to 1933.
 The museum, whose motto is "good behavior rarely makes history," celebrates adult beverages in its Speakeasy lounge, where guests can indulge in classic cocktails and jazz.

 • Built in 1898, the Gingerbread House looks good enough to eat.
 Featuring elaborate spindles and arches, the off-beat venue stands as one of the city’s finest examples of Steamboat Gothic architecture.
 Groups of up to 130 can mingle inside and out, enjoying the property’s three fireplaces, antique furnishings, outdoor gazebo and waterfall.

 • Enjoy a private trolley tour of Savannah's Historic District, touching upon 22 gracefully

 landscaped squares and stopping mid-tour for a guided walk through a beautifully preserved pre-Civil War home.